The project I worked on the last 5 weeks of the minor.

 I found inspiration in the automatic writings of the Surrealists and decided to have "automatic dialogues" with people for my next experiment:

-a one-to-one dialogue with different people, where we let our “subconscious” speak.
+let our “subconscious” speak.
 I say one word, and someone else says another word right after that; speaking whatever comes to our minds without stopping to think first.

 I was also curious to find out where my words (and the words of others) come from.
 As I was also extremely aware during this period that everything I say, is a collection of words I heard before from others.
 The way I speak, my mannerisms, are all a combination of the traits of people I have met/seen before.